 Go incognito/search from a different device

-Those pesky cookies mean Big Brother knows where you’ve got your sights set for you next holiday as soon as you start browsing.
-I’ve often found that flights are a certain price on my first look online and suddenly jump on a subsequent visit.
+Those pesky cookies mean Big Brother knows where you’ve got your sights set for your next holiday as soon as you start browsing.
+I usually find that flights are a certain price on my first look online and jump up on a subsequent visit.
 Or sometimes, knowing your preferences from previous times, you’re automatically quoted something more expensive.
 Going incognito (privacy mode) can shave a lot of money off.
-I always do this when booking something; this article explains how.
+This article explains how.
 This doesn’t just apply to flights and accommodation it’s on lots of things.

 Money saving

-It’s also been revealed that Tuesday and Wednesday nights are the best times to bag the cheapest flights with midnight being the optimum time to get a bargain.
+Tuesday and Wednesday nights tend to be the best times to look online to bag the cheapest flights with midnight being the optimum time to get a bargain.

 Spread the costs